 You will likely take out a joint mortgage if you are buying a property together with your partner, spouse, family member, or friend.
 Each owner will be named on the property deeds and jointly responsible for making the mortgage payments.

 Joint mortgages are utilised for many reasons: couples accessing more money to buy bigger, more preferable homes, families helping siblings take their first steps onto the property ladder, friends buying a house share, or business partners investing in buy-to-let rental properties.

 Anybody can apply for a joint mortgage.
 However, there is a chance that you might be rejected or face higher interest rates if you or one of your co-applicants has a poor credit rating or if they exceed the maximum age limit during the mortgage term.

 There are no restrictions on who you can get a joint mortgage with.
-However, it’s important to carefully consider the situation before you enter into an arrangement to buy a property jointly with somebody else, as you are creating a significant financial link between yourself and the other person.
-This could affect how lenders view not only them, but also you if the other person gets into financial difficulties.
+However, it’s essential to carefully consider the situation before you enter into an arrangement to buy a property jointly with somebody else, as you create a significant financial link between yourself and the other person.
+This could affect how lenders view both people if one gets into financial difficulties.